codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 Yet, how would we accomplish this?
 For loops would not work, since we cannot use an integer to access elements in our menu.
 A while loop would not work either, since there is no condition that we could work with.
 Thus, to loop over an object, we have no choice but to use a new type of loop, a for-each loop.

-A for-each loop allows us to run a segment of code for each element in an object.
+A for-each loop allows us to run a segment of code for each key in an object.
 A for each loop is structured like so:
 ```
 for(var ___ in ___){
     //do something